Romani people: Modern history

-Romani began emigrating to North America in colonial times, with small groups recorded in Virginia and French Louisiana.
+Roma began emigrating to North America in colonial times, with small groups recorded in Virginia and French Louisiana.
 Larger-scale Roma emigration to the United States began in the 1860s, with Romanichal groups from Great Britain.
 The most significant number immigrated in the early 20th century, mainly from the Vlax group of Kalderash.
-Many Romani also settled in South America.
+Many Roma also settled in South America.

 World War II

-During World War II and the Holocaust, the Nazis committed a systematic genocide against the Romani people.
+During World War II and the Holocaust, the Nazis committed a systematic genocide against the Roma.
 In the Romani language, this genocide is known as the Porajmos.
 Romanies were marked for extermination and sentenced to forced labor and imprisonment in concentration camps.
 They were often killed on sight, especially by the Einsatzgruppen (paramilitary death squads) on the Eastern Front.
 The total number of victims has been variously estimated at between 220,000 and 1,500,000.
+The Nazis also targeted other groups, such as Soviet prisoners of war, Poles, individuals with disabilities, Jehovah's Witnesses, homosexuals, and especially Jews.

-The Romani people were also persecuted in Nazi puppet states.
-In the Independent State of Croatia, the Ustaša killed almost the entire Roma population of 25,000.
-The concentration camp system of Jasenovac, run by the Ustaša militia and the Croat political police, were responsible for the deaths of between 15,000 and 20,000 Roma.
+The Roma were also persecuted in Nazi puppet states.
+In the Independent State of Croatia, the Ustaša killed almost the entire Romani population of 25,000.
+The concentration camp system of Jasenovac, run by the Ustaša militia and the Croat political police, was responsible for the deaths of between 15,000 and 20,000 Roma.

 Post-1945

 In Czechoslovakia, they were labeled a "socially degraded stratum", and Romani women were sterilized as part of a state policy to reduce their population.
-This policy was implemented with large financial incentives, threats of denying future welfare payments, with misinformation, or after administering drugs.
+This policy was implemented with large financial incentives, with threats of denying future welfare payments, with misinformation, or after administering drugs.

-An official inquiry from the Czech Republic, resulting in a report (December 2005), concluded that the Communist authorities had practised an assimilation policy towards Romanis, which "included efforts by social services to control the birth rate in the Romani community.
+An official inquiry from the Czech Republic, resulting in a report (December 2005), concluded that the Communist authorities had practised an assimilation policy towards Roma, which "included efforts by social services to control the birth rate in the Romani community.
 The problem of sexual sterilisation carried out in the Czech Republic, either with improper motivation or illegally, exists," said the Czech Public Defender of Rights, recommending state compensation for women affected between 1973 and 1991.
 New cases were revealed up until 2004, in both the Czech Republic and Slovakia.
 Germany, Norway, Sweden and Switzerland "all have histories of coercive sterilization of minorities and other groups".